Learn how generative AI in healthcare is enhancing diagnostics, personalizing treatment plans, and improving operational efficiencies.

 Healthcare leaders should create and implement ethical AI governance policies to ensure consistent compliance, enhanced consumer trust and transparency, and, most importantly, fairness, equity, and inclusion.
 For example, healthcare leaders could establish an AI ethics committee and proactively collaborate with governmental bodies working on large-scale ethics frameworks.

-Now that we understand both the benefits and potential challenges of implementing generative AI in healthcare, let’s take a look at some real-life applications.
+Now that we understand both the benefits and potential challenges of implementing LLM and SLM generative AI in healthcare, let’s take a look at some real-life applications.

 Real-Life Applications of Generative AI in Healthcare